Invariant laminations for irreducible automorphisms of free groups

 This proposition is a direct consequence of the fact that in the course of our proof of Theorem \ref{main-result2} we show first that $L^2(T_+)$ is included in the set of pairs from $\partial^2\FN$ defined by the the property stated in part (1) of Theorem \ref{main-result2}.
 One then shows that this set of pairs is contained in the set defined by part (2), and that the latter is contained in the set defined by part (3).
 In a final step one shows the set of $(X,Y)$ defined in part (3) is contained in the diagonal closure of $L^2_{BFH}$.
-But by part (3) of Theorem \ref{main-result2} the lamination $L^2(T_+)$ is equal to this diagonal closure, so that all of the previous inclusions must be in fact euqualities.
+But by part (3) of Theorem \ref{main-result2} the lamination $L^2(T_+)$ is equal to this diagonal closure, so that all of the previous inclusions must be in fact equalities.

-Using the same type of arguments one deduces Theorem \ref{main-thm} from Theorem \ref{main-result2}: From the perpendicularity of $T_+$ with $\mu_-$ we derived above that $\supp(\mu_-)$ is a subset of $L^2(T_+)$, which implies (compare Definition-Remark \ref{diagonal-closure}) $\diagclos(\supp(\mu_-)) \subset \diagclos(L^2(T_+))$ Since $L^2(T_+)$ is diagonally closed (see Proposition \ref{dual-diag-closed}), we obtain:
+Using the same type of arguments one deduces Theorem \ref{main-thm} from Theorem \ref{main-result2}: From the perpendicularity of $T_+$ with $\mu_-$ we derived above that $\supp(\mu_-)$ is a subset of $L^2(T_+)$, which implies (compare Definition-Remark \ref{diagonal-closure}) $\diagclos(\supp(\mu_-)) \subset \diagclos(L^2(T_+))$.
+Since $L^2(T_+)$ is diagonally closed (see Proposition \ref{dual-diag-closed}), we obtain:

 On the other hand, from the uniqueness property given by part (2) of Theorem \ref{main-result2} one deduces that $L^2_{FBH}$ is contained in $\supp(\mu_-)$.
-Hence (again by Definition-Remark \ref{diagonal-closure}) $\diagclos(L^2_{FBH})$ must be contained in $\diagclos(\supp(\mu_-))$, so that part (3) of Theorem \ref{main-result2} yields
+Hence (again by Definition-Remark \ref{diagonal-closure}) $\diag(L^2_{FBH})$ must be contained in $\diag(\supp(\mu_-)) \subset \diagclos(\supp(\mu_-))$, so that part (3) of Theorem \ref{main-result2} yields

 {\em Acknowledgements:} This paper has been influenced by many discussions with colleagues in our scientific neighborhood.
-In particular we would like to thank T. Coulbois and A. Hilion, and also point to their forthcoming joint work with P. Reynolds, where much related (but harder) questions are treated with different (and distinctly deeper) methods.
+In particular we would like to thank T. Coulbois and A. Hilion, and also point to their forthcoming joint work\footnote{\, In the mean time this has been written up, see \cite{CHR}} with P. Reynolds, where much related (but harder) questions are treated with different (and distinctly deeper) methods.